Trading Regulation in Estonia (2026): Retail Safety Guide

 |---|---|

-| Nasdaq Tallinn (part of Nasdaq Baltic market) | Exchange operations and market surveillance mechanisms for listed instruments and on-exchange trading |
+| Nasdaq Tallinn (as part of the Nasdaq Baltic market) | Exchange market operations and surveillance functions on the venue (rule enforcement on listings/market conduct on the platform). |

 What Types of Trading Are Legal and Regulated in Estonia?